brunopc-net/DocusaurusSrc/blog/2023-09-08-How-to-make-your-passion-stick/index.md

 Fires Zahabi, G.S.P.'s coach, said at the Jo Rogan podcast that it's a joy to spare with him because he's having a lot of fun during his training.
 He's not trying to crush everyone to show that he's the best!
 That is for the fight night only.
 That relaxed attitude is an important factor on why he's been able to train with a lot of talented athletes all over the world, but also a factor on why he's still so healthy today, physically and mentally.

 <iframe width="500" height="280" src="https://www.youtube.com/embed/_fbCcWyYthQ?si=vmo1zTw64wH638Jo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe><br/>

+Without harmonious passion, you'll never be able to be in the flow - a mental state where you're so immersed into the task that everything else disapear.
+The flow will make you experience your greatest level of performance at that specific moment.

+### Obsessive passion

+Obsessive passion is linked to outside stimuli.
+If you're motivated about money, medals, winning, success, get famous, etc. - You're in that category.
+It is based on what you have to gain from society to you - it is based on a "work" mindset.
+It is linked to perseverance, tenacity.
+People with obsessive passion will tend to continue even if the practice of the activity has negative consequences in their lives.
+People into obsessive passion will view their own value as their results - they will tend to present themselves as champions "Hello, I'm John Doe, World champion" or losers if they lose.

+Here's some talk associated with obsessive passion:
+- No pain, no gain
+- This is serious
+- Heard once when I was coaching in a speed skating competition: "if we wanted to have fun, we would have gone skiing"

+Obsessive passion is detrimental for the well-being, so you have to make sure that your harmonious passion - which is positive for your well-being - is strong enough on the long run to support your mental health while you're temporarily trading more of your mental health for performance.

 ### Building yourself a passion model.